pooya-raz/Images2PDF-JFX/README.md

 #Images2PDF-JFX

-A JavaFX application that converts images to a single pdf.
+A JavaFX application that minimizes images combines them into a single pdf.

 ## Getting Started